 TERAO Founder – Polytechnician (X74) and graduate of Stanford University (USA) specializing in solar energy.
 Internationally recognized expert in building thermal engineering.

 If you need passive design, energy modeling expertise for your project, you can contact our BD manager Gaspard, our BD manager, at glemoinescelles@teraoasia.com.
-We would be glad to accompany you to calculate the energy consumption of your project and to assist you you in finding solutions optimize your building design to face future heatwaves.
+We would be glad to accompany you to calculate the energy consumption of your project and to assist you in finding solutions to optimize your building design to face future heat waves.

 Leave A Comment